Preparing For GIS Careers at the University of Illinois

 GIS Director / Coordinator / Manager: People who start as GIS analysts commonly move into these management jobs as their careers progress in a private company or government agency.
 Different positions have different combinations of technical consulting, outreach, sales, and management of subordinates.

 Urban Planner: Urban planners commonly use GIS to provide analysis and visualization during the planning process.
-Although geography and urban planning often have a significant overlap in what they cover, urban planning careers usually require a professional urban planning degree from an urban planning department.
+Although geography and urban planning often have a significant overlap in what they cover, urban planning careers usually require a professional master's of urban planning degree from an urban planning department.

 Instructor / Professor: Full-time college and university jobs are difficult to get, although opportunities are a bit better for people with quantitative GIS skills.
 Part-time and adjunct positions are often available for people active in the private or public sectors who can bring a real-world perspective to the classroom.
 Most full-time positions require a PhD, which requires an additional 4-6 years of education beyond the master's degree and an extensive life commitment to performing research and seeking grant funding.
+Do not plan on getting a PhD unless there is nothing else you can do that would give you fulfillment.

 Technologies and Tasks